LEarn More

 Law enforcement cannot, in most cases, broadly ask for “all patients” who visited within a particular timeframe.
 Instead, requests for data must be specific and limited to individual patients (or a handful of patients if there was evidence they were acting together).

-iPhone: Go to Settings > General > VPN.
+iPhone: Go to Settings > General > VPN & Device Management.
 If you have installed one of the recommended VPNs or another VPN of your choice, it should appear here for you to select.
+You can also manually add a VPN configuration by entering your administrator’s information.

-Android: Go to Settings > Network & Internet > VPN.
-If you have already downloaded one of these apps, select it and log in to your account.
+Android: Go to Settings > Network & Internet > Advanced > VPN.
+Again, if you have already downloaded one of these apps, select it and log in to your account.
+You can also manually add a VPN configuration by clicking the plus sign and then entering your administrator’s information.

 LEARN MORE